LordMoMA/httpfromtcp/README.md

 curl http://localhost:42069/david/lee
 ```

+# Goroutines and Server Architecture

+## Why use goroutines?

+### go server.listen() in Serve():

+This runs the server's listening loop in a background goroutine

+Allows Serve() to return immediately rather than blocking

+Makes it possible to start the server and still use the main thread for other tasks (like waiting for shutdown signals)

+### go s.handle(conn) in listen():

+Creates a new goroutine for each incoming connection
+Enables the server to handle multiple connections concurrently
+Prevents one slow client from blocking others

+# Method Hierarchy

+The methods have a clear hierarchy:

+## Serve(port): Top-level function

+Creates the server instance
+Sets up the TCP listener
+Initializes the server state
+Starts the listening goroutine
+Returns control to caller

+## listen(): Mid-level method

+Runs in its own goroutine
+Accepts new connections in a loop
+Spawns a handler goroutine for each new connection
+Continues accepting connections until server is stopped

+## handle(conn): Low-level method

+Runs in its own goroutine for each client
+Processes a single HTTP request
+Generates the appropriate response
+Closes the connection when finished

+## Response helpers: Utility methods

+writeSuccessResponse()
+writeErrorResponse()

 # Why Use a Goroutine Here?

 You're right that the file must be read sequentially—we can't process data before reading it.
 The goroutine here doesn't mean things happen out of order; it means: